upadhyayprakash/eva4/Doubt Session Questions.md

-* The Admin
+###  The Admin
-- Good Morning
+​​> Good Morning

-Sujit Ojha
+### Sujit Ojha
-​For GradCAM, we have to access layers.
+​> For GradCAM, we have to access layers.
 And I saw two ways of doing it.
 Using hook and other way.
 Can you please elaborate on hook?

 Satyajit Ghana
 ​a quick refresher on how grad cam works ? using that diagram from grad cam paper